John-Malcolm-Design/medtech/README.md

 ## Overview
 The Product Development Benchmark Model has been developed by the IMDA IRDG Working Group as an assessment tool to allow organisations to benchmark themselves against best practice models in Medtech product development.

-This repo contains the Java RESTfull api code that communicates with the front end and our graph and object databases.
+This repo contains the Java REST Web Service code that communicates with the AngularJS front end.

 ## Technologies
 - **Java:** Rbust object orientated Language.